 In 1912 he met Frieda Weekley (nee von Richthofen), and although she was married with three children they fell in love and eloped to the French town of Metz on the border of Germany.
 They would remain faithful life partners for the rest of their lives.

 He was suspected of spying whilst living in Cornwall and forced to leave.
-At the end of the First World War he began his long and frequent travels around the world.
+At the end of the First World War, he began his long and frequent travels around the world.
 He termed this period his ‘savage exile’ He travelled all around the world including various scenic parts of Italy and for several years in Mexico – where he hoped to establish a utopian community.
-However, a period of pneumonia ,which affected him throughout his life, forced him to return to Europe.
-In died in 1930, aged just 45.
+However, a period of pneumonia, which affected him throughout his life, forced him to return to Europe.
+He died in 1930, aged just 45.

 A frequent theme of his works was the impact of modernity on man.
 He was particularly interested in how modern life had given supremacy to the mind.
 Though he is most famous for depicting sexuality in his books (he became a household name following the 1960 case to publish Lady Chatterley’s Lover) D.H.Lawrence was also interested in a range of subjects from psychology to religion.